RedwoodJS 4

 00:42:41 - Nick Taylor

-So we could just say I guess.
-Authenticated.
-Then we can just do.
-Otherwise we can just do null, I guess.
+So we could just say, I guess, isAuthenticated, then otherwise we can just do null, I guess.
 And then I won't bother with the current user yet.
 But I guess we can just start this up and see if we're authenticated.

 00:43:11 - Dom Saadi

 Yeah.
 Go to your routes file real quick.
-Just so we can.
-There's one gotcha with.
-So when you generated the page, the path, it just used the name of the component.
-So we could just make it like slash just so that we don't have to navigate anywhere for now in the first prop.
+There's one gotcha.
+When you generated the page, the path just used the name of the component, so we could just make it slash so that we don't have to navigate anywhere for now in the first prop.

 00:43:32 - Nick Taylor